How Much Does Property Management Cost?

 Additional Administrative Fees

-Aside from the main categories above, some management companies charge extra for services like document preparation, HOA coordination, utility billing, or handling security deposit disputes.
-While individually these charges may seem minor, they can add up over time.
+Aside from the main categories above, many property management companies charge extra for services they manage like document preparation, HOA coordination, rent collection, utility billing, or handling security deposit disputes.
+While individually these separate management fees may seem minor, they can add up over time.

 As a rental property owner, your goal is to evaluate the total cost of property management, not just the headline monthly fee.
 Reviewing a sample agreement or fee schedule can give you a better sense of how your management company structures its charges.